 An example of this in practice is under the National Housing Trust programme where a Housing Authority and developer work together to deliver mid market rent units.
 Scottish Government provides financial guarantees for borrowing undertaken by Councils to finance the schemes.
-This is an alternative to the traditional grant-funding models.
+This is an alternative to the traditional grantfunding models.
 The units are constructed by a developer and then transferred to a Limited Liability Partnership (LLP) consisting of a board with members from Council, developer and SFT (Scottish Futures Trust).
 The developer receives an upfront payment of 65-70% of the predicted sale price at that point.
 The developer has to appoint an agent who manages the units on behalf of the LLP.

 At the end of a 5 or 10 year period, the units may be sold off but as an affordable house often under discounted sale option (see below).
-Another option could be that the houses are sold on the open market after a certain period of time but in that case there would be a cap on the profits for the developer of 20%IRR and the remainder of any profits will be recycled into more affordable housing i.e. a financial contribution towards affordable housing in the National Park.
-This would only apply to developments within settlements not in the countryside.
+Another option could be that the houses are sold on the open market after a certain period of time but in that case there would be a cap on the profits for the developer of 20% and the remainder of any profits will be recycled into more affordable housing i.e. a financial contribution towards affordable housing in the National Park.

 Outside the National Housing Trust, the procedure for delivering mid market rent units can be more straightforward.
 The rent levels can be set during negotiations between the developer and the Planning Authority/ Housing Authority.
 In general, they are no more than 80% local housing authority rent levels for the area.
 Similar to above, a planning obligation would be used to retain the properties as mid-market rent in perpetuity or re-sale with set criteria as described above.
+This would only apply to developments within towns and villages not in the countryside.